splunk/public-o11y-docs/gdi/monitors-databases/mongodb.rst

 Authentication
 ~~~~~~~~~~~~~~

-If you’re monitoring a secured MongoDB deployment, create a MongoDB user
+If you're monitoring a secured MongoDB deployment, create a MongoDB user
 with minimal read-only roles, as follows:

 ::